ajurenoks/dip225_ht3/README.md

 At the start of the program, please input the path to the invoice PDF file.
 For instance, you can enter 'invoices/invoice1.pdf'.

 ### Output data
+The program should output a result in float format, rounded to one decimal place.
+This figure represents the potential savings or extra costs when using Nordpool electricity prices, compared to the fixed electricity price noted in your invoice.

+### Invoice structure

+### nordpool.csv file structure